 I can’t count the number of times our son wore his “Max” costume from Where the Wild Things Are.
 Between parades, school, special celebrations and on Halloween he got lots of practicing saying, “Let the wild rumpus start”!
 Here’s a guide that will help your child get mileage out of their costume(s) this year.
 Of course, check out our guide to Festivals and Orchards, as many of them have a special Halloween celebration as well as their day-to-day happenings.
-DC Library also will have a variety of Halloween celebrations, including Haunted History & Ghost Hunts!
+DC Library also will have a variety of Halloween celebrations, including Creepy Crafts & Pumpkin Decorating!

 *Events are listed in order of which they occur to help you plan

-If you enjoy heart-racing, adrenalin-pumping, throat-constricting Halloween activities, we have a train (and carousel) for you.
+If you enjoy heart-racing, adrenaline-pumping, throat-constricting Halloween activities, we have a train (and carousel) for you.
 Who–or WHAT?–lurks in the dark Wheaton woods as you ride the Haunted Train?
 And what’s that perched on the ghostly horse silently screaming next to you on the Creepy Carousel?
-We promise to do our very best to scare the pants (metaphorically speaking) off you.
-We’ll show free frightening movies, and have snacks for sale, too.
+They promise to do their very best to scare the pants (metaphorically speaking) off you.
+While showing you free frightening movies, and have snacks for sale, too.
 Purchase tickets online.

 Looking for something fun to do this Halloween that won’t give your younger kids nightmares?
 Ride the “Eye Spy” Halloween Train at Cabin John Regional Park!
 Your kids will have fun looking for familiar friends and animals hiding in the woods and marking them off their “Eye Spy” card, while you sit back and enjoy the ride!
 A not-so-scary train for kids under 8.
 Purchase tickets online.

 Ditch your Halloween costume and change your whole identity!
 Has your brother been spying on you?
 Is grandma really a secret agent?
 Does dad really have lethal ninja skills?
 Now’s your chance to find out as your family of spies gains exclusive afterhours access to the Museum!
 Test your family’s spy skills as you run top secret missions, go deep undercover and transform your appearance with the help of professional make-up artists, challenge yourself in Code Cracker competitions, explore all forms of spy tradecraft, and enjoy SPY snacks.
 A special feature of this event is that New York Times bestselling author, Anthony Horowitz will be speaking and signing his newest book in the Alex Rider Series: Never Say Die.
 The world’s greatest teen spy is back in action in a thrilling new mission: destroy once and for all the terrorist organization SCORPIA.
 Americans may have purchased more than 6 million copies of Alex’s adventures, but now, more than ever, we all need his heroics.
 Come in disguise as your favorite spy (maybe even Alex Rider?!)

 Boo at the Zoo is Washington DC’s favorite Halloween treat.
 With more than 40 treat stations, animal demonstrations, keeper chats, and decorated trails, this frightfully fun evening is a treat for the whole family.
 An entertainment stage will feature magicians, jugglers, and a DJ spinning Halloween favorites.
 Don’t miss a themed scarecrow field.
 Purchase tickets.